sassoftware/esp-studio-examples/Basic/lua_connector/README.md

 Data is streamed from RSS feeds.
 No input files are required for this example.

 ## Workflow
 The following table explains the Lua code in the connector for the Source window.
 To view the Lua code in context, see the [model.xml](model.xml) file.
+A counter window shows input rates for the events.

 <table>
 <tr>